Division of Lyons (state)

-Lyons and the other House of Assembly electoral divisions are each represented by five members elected under the Hare-Clark electoral system.
+Lyons and the other House of Assembly electoral divisions are each represented by seven members elected under the Hare-Clark electoral system.

 History and electoral profile

 Before 1984, it was known as the Division of Wilmot.
 In 1984, it was renamed to jointly honour Joseph Lyons, and his wife, Dame Enid Lyons, the first woman elected to the Australian House of Representatives in 1943 and subsequently the first female member of Cabinet (1949–1951).
 Joseph Lyons represented the area for over 30 years at the state (1909-1929) and federal (1929-1939) levels.

 Lyons is the largest electorate in Tasmania measuring 33,212 km2, it includes the far northern suburbs of Hobart and the towns of St. Helens, Swansea, Bicheno, Campbell Town, Longford, Evandale and Bothwell.